openhwgroup/cva6/docs/04_cv32a65x_design/source/cv32a6_frontend.rst

 Instr_scan submodule
 ~~~~~~~~~~~~~~~~~~~~

-The instr_scan submodule pre-decodes the fetched instructions, instructions could be compressed or not.
+The instr_scan submodule pre-decodes the fetched instructions coming from the instr_realign module, instructions could be compressed or not.
-The outputs are used by the branch prediction feature.
 The instr_scan submodule tells if the instruction is compressed and provides the intruction type: branch, jump, return, jalr, imm, call or others.
+These outputs are used by the branch prediction feature.

 .. include:: port_instr_scan.rst